RDLLab/posggym/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 # POSGGym

 POSGGym is an open source Python library providing implementations of Partially Observable Stochastic Game (POSG) environments coupled with dynamic models of each environment, all under a unified API.
 While there are a number of amazing open-source implementations for POSG environments, very few have support for dynamic models that can be used for planning, especially for continuous domains.
 The aim of this library is to fill this gap.

-Another aim it to provide open-source implementations for many of the environments commonly used in the Partially-Observable multi-agent planning literature.
-While some open-source implementations exist for some of the common environments, we hope to provide a central repository, with easy to understand and use implementations in order to make reproducibility easier and to aid in faster research.
+A key goal of POSGGym is to provide easy to use and understand open-source implementations for many of the environments commonly used in the partially observable multi-agent planning literature.

-Lastly, another key component of multi-agent research are reference agents that can be used to benchmark new algorithms.
-POSGGym aims to provide a number of reference agents for each environment, including both hand-coded agents and agents trained using reinforcement learning.
+POSGGym also provides a collection of reference agents for it's various environments and a unified Agents API for using these agents.
+These agents can be used to evaluate algorithms, and includes both hand-coded bots and agents trained using reinforcement learning.

 POSGGym is directly inspired by and adapted from the [Gymnasium](https://gymnasium.farama.org/) and [PettingZoo](https://pettingzoo.farama.org/) libraries for reinforcement learning.
-The key addition in POSGGym is the support for environment models.
-POSGGym's API aims to stick as close as possible to Gymnasium and PettingZoo Parallel APIs while incorporating models.
+The key additions in POSGGym are support for environment models which can be used for planning and reference agents.
+POSGGym's API aims to stay as close to the Gymnasium and PettingZoo Parallel APIs as possible while incorporating models and agents into the mix.

+Any POSGGym environment can be converted into a PettingZoo environment using a simple wrapper (`posggym.wrappers.petting_zoo.PettingZoo`).
+This allows for easy integration with the ecosystem of libraries that support PettingZoo.

 ## Documentation